 12. A conference I want to go to will only accept credit/debit card payment

-13. Under Entertaining for University Purposes, “Section 8.4” mentions claimable tips.
+13. Under Hospitality and Entertaining for University Purposes, it mentions claimable tips.
 Do all other instances of meals, for example when travelling on University business, etc. have the same rules around tips of up to 15%?

 Yes, when claiming back on expenses, the 15% limit would apply to tips for all other meals.

 14. A number of our staff attend conferences and are able to book accommodation at reduced prices if they do this via the conference website.
-The new policy states that any accommodation over £300 must be booked through Key Travel.
+The new policy states that accommodation and travel must be booked through Diversity Travel.
 Is there an exemption for this when conference accommodation is arranged directly with the organisers?

 15. For things like candidate study tours, there are normally incidental expenses such as bus tickets, meals etc. These are often negotiated and paid for as group tickets rather than individuals purchasing their own.
 To date, the academic leading the tour has paid for these and then claimed back on expenses.
 Going forward, what would be the best way of managing this type of expense?